SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

 In contrast to pipelines, a single worker graph as illustrated above can replicate multiple data sets from the source to the target.
-Each worker graph has by default a total 10 connections (5 source and 5 target connections) through which the data can be replicated and by default a single Replication Flow has two worker graphs assigned.
+Each worker graph has by default a total of 10 connections (5 source and 5 target connections) through which the data can be replicated and by default a single Replication Flow has two worker graphs assigned.
 This setting can be adjusted so that multiple worker graphs are started for a Replication Flow depending on the use case.
 Additional information can also be found under the following link:
 **[Sizing Replications ](https://help.sap.com/docs/SAP_DATA_INTELLIGENCE/ea95bb6d8ac24cd6a4ad396ca5e35bc6/00ce7f17afcb40a287c1946b9abbafbe.html)**

-The number of connections per replication flows can be figured in the monitoring application on tab "Replications" on a Replication Flow level using the configuration button.
+The number of connections per replication flows can be checked in the monitoring application using the tab "Replications" on a Replication Flow level by clicking the configuration button.
 More information can be found here when looking for the actions in the "Replications" tab in the
 **[Monitoring application ](https://help.sap.com/docs/SAP_DATA_INTELLIGENCE/ca509b7635484070a655738be408da63/e352e7f1a99e4b5d989db5ae1e5e5d0b.html)**